SSaquif/JS-Array-Methods/README.md

     2. > The function that goes inside the HOF is called the callback function
     3. > This HOF basically starts a loop, to loop over each item (which could be an object, string, boolean, number or even another array etc)
     4. > The callback function then operates on each of this items once.
 So if there are 5 items, the callback function will run 5 times
-    5. > The callback function usually has a recurring signaure (discussed below)
+    5. > The callback functions usually has a recurring signaure (discussed below)

 3. To return or not to return.
 (Missing return statements)

 ## Our Code Setup

+For our code I am using the following array of objects (a team of 6 pokemon).

 ```javascript
 let objectArray = [